 At its completion in October of 1829, two structures were reported to have been standing in the town (then known as Bohemia Village): a pre-revolutionary building known as Chick’s Tavern House and a lock house for collecting tolls.
 The town subsequently grew in response to the needs of the canal operations and commerce.
 In 1839, the town changed its name to Chesapeake City in anticipation of big things to come and incorporated in 1849 when the population reached 400.

-In 1927 the canal was made sea level, and a new, vertical lift bridge was constructed to span the waterway linking the end of George Street to the North side of Chesapeake City.
+n 1927 the canal was made sea level, and a new, vertical lift bridge was constructed to span the waterway linking the end of George Street to the North side of Chesapeake City.
 The bridge was used until 28 July 1942 when it was struck by a tanker, the “Franz Klasen”, completely destroying it.
-(Pictured at left.)
+(Pictured above.)

-The current suspension arch bridge (pictured below) was completed in 1949.
+The current suspension arch bridge (pictured above) was completed in 1949.

 Many of the homes and storefronts in Chesapeake City have been renovated.
 Pictured at right is a view of George Street which includes the Beiswanger-Henn House (Circa 1849), The Beiswanger Shop (Circa 1896), and the Banks Steele House (Circa 1854).
 This was taken about 1985 after a fire partially destroyed the center shop and damaged the Beiswanger Henn House.
 All three buildings were beautifully restored (new picture).